 A true replica of our village in miniature that has been entertaining families since the 1940’s.
 Having survived fire and floods this famous Polperro attraction continues to delight families of all ages.
 Open April until October.

 Situated right on the South West coast path there are wonderful walks in both directions from or to Polperro; with Looe being an easy to moderate 5 miles and Polruan and Fowey being a more hilly and challenging 6.5 miles.
-Our location right in the middle of the two makes us the perfect stop off for some much-needed refreshment.
-Surrounded by all this natural beauty you will never struggle for things to do whilst staying in Polperro.
+Our location right in the middle of the two makes us the perfect stop off for some much-needed refreshments.
+If you are staying out of the area worry not, there are regular buses and trains into Looe and Polperro.
+Why not ditch the car and plan a nice stress free day without arguing over who will be the designated driver.
+Follow the links below for some wonderful walk suggestions and public transport information…

 Located midway between Poperro and Looe; Talland Bay is an easily accessible beach for all the family.
 With lovely clear water to swim in, rock pools to explore, parking, toilets and a lovely beach café with shop and kayak hire, Talland has all you need for a fun family day out.